virtual-labs/exp-static-indeterminacy-iitd/experiment/experiment-name.md

-##  Determination of Kinematic Indeterminacy
+##  Determination of Static Indeterminacy